rosiearasa/Skyly/README.md

 ## What I learnt

 * Apply Delegate Design Pattern
-* Appy best practices in swift: Protocols, Extensions, Using Data Structs, Swift Guard, Closures and Completion Handlers etc
+* Apply best practices in swift: Protocols, Extensions, Using Data Structs, Swift Guard, Closures and Completion Handlers etc
 * Networking using URLSession and making Https requests
 * Parsing JSON with the native Encodable and Decodable protocols.
 * Using Grand Central Dispatch to fetch the main thread.